costashatz/GeometricTools/README.md

     * ...general imporvement (e.g. write Strassen's algorithm using my classes)
 2. Add more linear systems solving mechanisms (algorithms)
 3. Add more decomposition techniques (e.g. SVD)
+4. More primitives (both in 2D and 3D)
+5. Distances, Intersections in 2D/3D
+6. gtests

 ####WORK IN PROGRESS - WILL BE UPDATED FREQUENTLY